18F/methods/pages/user-scenarios.md

    a.
 Goal or Task-Based - Short and specific, focus on the core aspects of the goal or task.
    b.
 Elaborate - Provide additional details about the environment and context.
    c.
 Full Scale - Include various steps a user needs to take as well as their environment and context.
 3. Describe why it’s important for a user to be able to accomplish their goal or complete the scenario.
 4. Share with the overall team for feedback and refinement.
 5. If you want to use the scenarios for usability testing, write them so they do not lead the participant to the correct outcome.

 ## Applied in government research

 No PRA implications.
-No information is collected from the public.
+No information is collected from members of the public.

 ## Additional resources